tuura/pangraph/README.md

 ##Graph support

 ###[GraphML](http://graphml.graphdrawing.org/)
-Graphml files are currently fully implemented.
+Graphml files are currently parsing and can be written to from ShortFile format.

 ###[Workcraft](www.workcraft.org)
 Workcraft files need to be unzipped manually and given a path to the `model.xml` file that was unzipped.
+Currently writing is unimplemented.